khofaai/component-file-generator/README.md

 # Custom Structure

-For now you can add multiple custom component types, you pass `array` with each element as an object with :
+For now you can add multiple custom component types, you pass `array` with each element as an object with a key that has component name, like our example is `service` and :
 - `root` folder where to generate structure
 - `structure` that containe your component file architecture

+Example :
 ```javascript
 generator.exec([
   {